JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 ![filter bank with log-space frequencies](https://s3-us-west-1.amazonaws.com/unsupervised-audio-embeddings-talk/filter_bank.png)

-One nice side effect of this decision is that now the computation of the time-frequency representation happens in our neural network, or as part of our function $g$ with just another convolutional layer (with frozen, or non-learnable parameters), meaning that our input representation is now just $\mathbb{R}^T$, with $^T$ being the number of audio samples in each segment.
-While the filter bank is not included in the network's learn-able parameters for this initial experiment, a learn-able time frequency transform is an open possibility in future iterations of this work.
+One nice side effect of this decision is that now the computation of the time-frequency transform is performed as part of our neural network, or as part of our function $g$, by a convolutional layer with frozen parameters, meaning that our input representation is now just $\mathbb{R}^T$, with $^T$ being the number of audio samples in each segment.
+While the filter bank is not included in the network's learn-able parameters for this initial experiment, a learn-able time-frequency transform is an open possibility in future iterations of this work.

 The time frequency representations we compute will look something like this: